wagtail/wagtail/docs/reference/settings.md

 WAGTAIL_TAG_LIMIT = 5
 ```

 Limit the number of tags that can be added to (django-taggit) Tag model.
-Default setting is `10`, meaning a limit of 10 on tags.
+Default setting is `None`, meaning no limit on tags.

 ## Static files